idaholab/moose/modules/heat_transfer/doc/content/modules/heat_transfer/tutorials/introduction/therm_step01.md

 ### `Outputs`

-We use the `exodus = true` shorthand to setup an output object of type `Exodus` to write an Exodus II mesh and solution file to the disk.
+We use the `exodus = true` shorthand to setup an output object of type `Exodus` to write an Exodus mesh and solution file to the disk.
 You can visualize these outputs using [Paraview](https://www.paraview.org).

 !listing modules/heat_transfer/tutorials/introduction/therm_step01.i block=Outputs